 - Estonia operates a self-assessment system.

-The structure and basis of the tax system are set out in the Taxation Act.
+The structure and basis of the tax system are set out in the Law on Taxation.

 The existing state taxes are:

-- excise duties (tobacco, alcoholic beverages, motor fuel, some packing materials and electricity);
+- Excise duties (alcohol, tobacco, fuel, some packaging materials and electricity);

 Corporate Income Tax